Devgan79/Customer-feedback-sentiment-analysis-with-CSV-files-Generative-Ai/README.md

 # Customer Feedback Analyzer

 The **Customer Feedback Analyzer** is a powerful web application that helps businesses analyze customer feedback using AI.
-It can identify sentiment, key themes, and suggest improvements based on uploaded CSV files containing customer reviews.
+It can identify sentiment, key themes, and suggest improvements based on uploaded CSV files containing customer reviews

 ## Features
 - 📂 Upload CSV files with customer feedback data.